 - Grade 6 – Japan: Students reside in homestays and travel to Kyoto and Hiroshima with Tamagawa Gakuen, a sister school since 1991.
 Grade 6 students also travel to Yosemite National Park and learn about environmental science during a coastal exploration trip.

 - Grades 7 and 8 – China or Costa Rica: Students immerse in language, history and culture.
 In fact, we were the first U.S. school to have a sister school relationship with a Chinese school.

-- Grade 7: Students travel to national parks to learn about the culture of native peoples and geology lessons.
+- Grade 7: Students travel to national parks to learn about the cultures of native peoples and geology lessons.